AimeexJB/marie-hogan-singer/src/pages/posts/wedding-format.md

     weight: 3
 template: post
 ---
-### *A sample format for a Wedding may include:*
+### *A sample format for a Traditional Wedding may include:*

-* Entrance - "Bridal March" Wagner
+* Entrance - Organ - "Bridal March" Wagner
 * Lighting of the Candles - "Love is Patient"
 * Responsorial Psalm - "Like A Shepard"
 * Offertory - "Ave Maria"
-* Sign of Peace - "Shaloum My Friends"
+* Sign of Peace - "Shalom My Friends"
 * Communion - "Pie Jesu"
+*  Signing of the Register - Nella Fantasia ('The Mission' soundtrack)
+* Recessional - Organ - Mendelssohn's Wedding March

 ### *Some of my songs:*